 The conditions of use of 1080 for the control of foxes, wild dogs, feral pigs or rabbits in NSW is specified in various Pesticide Control Orders (PCOs) issued under the NSW Pesticides Act 1999.
-Notification of 1080 use by Great Lakes Council will comply with the requirements specified in the relevant PCO as well as any additional requirements of the Pesticides Regulation 1995 not included in the PCO (see below).
+Notification of 1080 use by MidCoast Council will comply with the requirements specified in the relevant PCO as well as any additional requirements of the Pesticides Regulation 1995 not included in the PCO (see below).

-The notification procedure outlined below, addresses the requirements in the Pesticide Control (1080 Liquid Concentrate and Bait Products) Order 2010 and the Pesticides Regulation 1995.
+The notification procedure outlined below, addresses the requirements in the Pesticide Control (1080 Bait Products) Order 2017 and the Pesticides Regulation 1995.
 It is extracted from Schedule 2 of the PCO for the "Use of ACTA 1080 Concentrate product or PAKS 1080 Concentrate product for control of foxes in rural and urban bushland areas".
-The numbers 6 through 8.4 are the numbers in this PCO.
+The numbers 5 through 7.4 are the numbers in this PCO.

-6. PUBLIC NOTIFICATION
+5. PUBLIC NOTIFICATION

-A person authorised to use 1080 fox bait under clause 9 of this Order must notify certain persons of the use of 1080 fox baits in accordance with the following conditions:
+A person authorised to use 1080 wild dog bait under clause 9 of this Order must notify certain persons of the use of 1080 wild dog baits in accordance with the following conditions:

-- 6.1 A person must not lay any 1080 fox baits on any land unless the person has first given a minimum of three (3) days notice of the date on which they will lay 1080 fox baits.
-This notice must be given to the occupier, manager or authorised agent of every property which has a property boundary within one (1) kilometre of a baiting location ("notification"). - 6.2.
-The notification may be given by telephone, email or in person, or, where this is not possible, by mail (including letter box drop).
-If notification cannot be made by telephone, email, personal contact or mail, or the number of persons to be notified is more than twenty five (25), then notification may be made by advertisement in a local newspaper.
-Likewise for large group baiting programs (more than 25 participants) organised or approved by an Authorised Control Officer, notification may be via advertisement in a local newspaper. - 6.3 The use of 1080 fox baits may be conducted for longer than seven (7) days but must commence within ten (10) days of this notification otherwise further notification of intended baiting is required. - 6.4 Where baiting programs are ongoing notification must be given every six (6) months.
+5.1 A person must not lay any 1080 wild dog baits on any land unless the person has first given a minimum of three (3) days notice of the date on which they will lay 1080 wild dog baits.
+This notice must be given to the occupier, manager or authorised agent of every property which has a property boundary within one (1) kilometre of a baiting location ("notification").

+5.2.
+The notification may be given by telephone, text message, email, or in person, or, where this is not possible, by mail (including letter box drop).
+If notification cannot be made by telephone, text message, email, personal contact or mail, or the number of persons to be notified is more than twenty five (25), then notification may be made by advertisement in a local newspaper or on a government website where baiting is done under a NPWS RPMS program.
+Likewise for large group baiting programs (more than 25 participants) organised or approved by an Authorised Control Officer, notification may be via advertisement in a local newspaper or on a government website where baiting is done under a NPWS RPMS program.

+5.3 The use of 1080 wild dog baits for ground baiting may be conducted for longer than seven (7) days but must commence within 21 days of notification otherwise further notification of intended baiting is required.
+In the case of aerial baiting, a date range of up to 14 days can be given but must commence within 21 days of notification, otherwise further notification is required.
+Page 10 of 36